Ann Harris Bennett

 • Q. How do I receive my tax bill electronically?

-• For the 2012 tax year the Tax Office is not delivering tax bills electronically.
-Starting with the 2013 tax year, the Tax Office will provide taxpayers the opportunity to receive an electronic version of their tax statement as authorized by HB 843, passed in 2011.
+• The Tax Office provides taxpayers the opportunity to receive an electronic version of their tax statement as authorized by HB 843, passed in 2011.

-Taxpayers can sign up to use this service for 2013 using the unique eBill code on their TY 2012 bills.
+Taxpayers can sign up to use this service by using the unique e-Bill code on their prior tax year bill.
 The use of the unique e-bill code is designed to provide Harris County taxpayers with some assurance that another individual cannot re-direct their tax statement.
-Taxpayers signing up for electronic delivery in 2013 will no longer receive a mailed statement.

 • Q. Can you send me a statement on my taxes for part of the year?